PradipChotara/JavaScript/eventloop.md

 4. **Recursive Function Calls**: Recursive function calls result in multiple instances of the function's execution context being pushed onto the call stack.
 These instances remain in the call stack until the base case is reached and the recursive calls are resolved.

-# Execution Order: Call Stack vs. Task Queue
+## What is the Execution Order?
+Call Stack vs. Task Queue

 In JavaScript's event-driven architecture, the call stack takes precedence over the task queue.
 Here's how the execution order works: